 National Pet Hydration Month

-1. Notice signs of dehydration
+1. Notice Signs of Dehydration

-2. Monitor the weather
+2. Monitor the Weather

-3. Exercise pets during the coolest parts of the day
+3. Exercise Pets During the Coolest Parts of the Day

 Exercising during the hottest time of the day will make you and your pet exhausted.
-Try having play time in the morning or during evenings to avoid dehydration and early exhaustion.
+Try having playtime in the morning or during evenings to avoid dehydration and early exhaustion.
 If you’re going on a summer trip with your pets, make sure not to leave them in a car without the air conditioning running.
 Portable water bottles have a tube-like connection that will dispense water for your pet to drink.
 Whether on a road trip or traveling to the beach, these easy-to-use portable water bottles will provide water to your furry friend on the go!

-4. Maintain a fresh water supply
+4. Maintain a Fresh Water Supply

 Short-faced breeds such as Bulldogs, Boxers, Pugs, and Pekingese have a harder time cooling off and need limited outdoor activity time in warm weather.
 Double-coated dogs like German Shepherds and Huskies have the tendency to overheat.
 On the other hand, Water Spaniels, Border Collies, and Greyhounds tolerate heat well and can stay outdoors for longer periods of time.
 Ask your vet about your breed’s heat tolerance to ensure your pet remains healthy and cool.

-Another way to decrease dehydration is to change your pet’s diet.
+Another way to prevent dehydration is to change your pet’s diet.
 Kibble and other dry foods may not be enough to supplement water into your pet’s diet.
 Incorporating wet food with dry kibble or switching to wet food completely can replenish your pet’s water level and keep them on the go!
 Browse our selection of wet food for cats and dogs.